metabase/metabase/docs/installation-and-operation/serialization.md

 Metabase only includes some artifacts in its exports.

-- Collections (except for personal collections, unless specified by the `--user` flag)
+- Collections (except for personal collections, unless specified by the `--collection` flag)
 - Dashboards
 - Saved questions
 - Actions